 Tiny House Community in the Wine Country

-Homebuilder, Jay Shafer became the face of the tiny house movement after he penned and published the Tiny House Book in 2009.
-Currently, he's developing the first tiny house community in California's Sonoma "Wine" Country.
+Homebuilder Jay Shafer became the face of the tiny house movement after he penned and published the Tiny House Book in 2009.
+Currently, he's developing the first tiny house community in California's Sonoma Valley wine country.

 The teeny village zoned as an R.V. park will cater to small towable houses.
 Amenities will include community gardens and private storage units.
 No word yet when the development breaks ground.